Maven Interview Questions And Answers

-In another word, maven is a project management tool.
-Maven provides developers a whole build lifecycle framework which can be used by the development team that will change the project‘s infrastructure as maven uses a default build lifecycle.
+In other word, maven is a project management tool.
+Maven provides developers a whole build lifecycle framework that can be used by the development team that will change the project‘s infrastructure as maven uses a default build lifecycle.

 2. What Are the Aspects Maven Managed?

-Maven provides developers ways in which to manage following:
+Maven provides developers ways in which to manage the following:

 3. What Is Pom?
 What Information Does Pom Contain?

-POM contains the some of the following configuration information −
+POM contains some of the following configuration information −

 4. What Is Maven Build Lifecycle?
 Name The 3 Build Lifecycle of Maven?